Worldwide School Student Handbook

 This is in accordance with immigration requirements for all international students studying on student visas.

-Visa service is free for all students who request help with 2 weeks or more left on their visa.
+Visa service is free for all students extending their study for a minimum of 8 weeks at Worldwide School who request help with 2 weeks or more left on their visa and have 80% or higher attendance and have provided all the requested forms and documents.

 If you request assistance for a visa extension less than 2 weeks before the visa expiry we will charge a NZ$250 fee.
 For one week or less there will be an extra NZ$50 for every day closer to the expiry date (e.g. 4 days before will be NZ$300, 3 days before NZ$350 etc).
-If your visa has already expired we CAN NOT help you with your visa.
-You must stop studying immediately and get a new visa by yourself.
+If you do not provide all requested forms and documents we will not help you with your visa.
+If your visa has already expired or your attendance is less than 80% we CAN NOT help you with your visa.
+If your visa has expired all ready you must stop studying immediately and get a new visa by yourself.
 Your course will be put on hold.
 When you get your new visa you can start your study again but will be charged a “Change of Course fee”.
+If your attendance is below 80% you must apply for your visa yourself.
+You can continue to study until your visa has expired your new visa is issued.

 Homestays and Apartments